Supporting the Holistic Well-Being and Flourishing of Clergy

 Honoring Theological Learning and Serious Engagement with Sacred Truth

-Clergy Care Collective is a 501(c)(3) public charity, founded in Chicago but with a nationwide reach, dedicated to championing those in, or preparing for, Christian ministry—especially individuals facing mental health challenges.
+Clergy Care Collective is a 501(c)(3) public charity, founded in Chicago and reaching nationwide, dedicated to championing those in, or preparing for, Christian ministry—especially individuals facing mental health challenges.
 Rooted in the firm conviction that ministry is both a sacred calling and a deeply human endeavor, we affirm the profound need for pastoral care in a world burdened by trauma, isolation, injustice, and spiritual hunger.

 We recognize that the call to serve is often answered by those carrying wounds of their own, and we believe that, through Christ, these wounds can become sources of empathy, grace, and healing for others.
 We uplift the truth that ministry, at its best, transforms not only the lives of those served but also the hearts of those who serve.